iamscottxu/obs-rtspserver/README.md

 This is a plugin for obs-studio, encoding the output and publish rtsp stream.

-**Supported Platforms** : Windows 7 , Windows 8 , Windows 10 and Linux
+**Supported Platforms** : Windows 7 , Windows 8 , Windows 10, Linux and macOS

 **Supported OBS Studio version** : 24.0.0+